-Also known as: UTI - catheter associated, Urinary tract infection - catheter associated, Nosocomial UTI, Health care associated UTI or Catheter-associated bacteriuria
+Also known as: UTI - catheter associated, Urinary tract infection - catheter associated, Nosocomial UTI, Health care-associated UTI, Catheter-associated bacteriuria or Hospital acquired-UTI

 - Urine leakage (incontinence)

 - Not being able to empty your bladder

 - Surgery on your bladder, prostate, or vagina